Steven Saunders

-Steven Saunders (born 30 March 1991) is a Scottish professional footballer who plays as a defender for East Kilbride.

-He played for Motherwell, Ross County, Dumbarton, The New Saints, Livingston and Partick Thistle at club level, and also represented Scotland once.
+Steven Saunders (born 30 March 1991) is a Scottish former professional footballer who played as a defender for Motherwell, Ross County, Dumbarton, The New Saints, Livingston and Partick Thistle at club level, and also represented Scotland once.

 Club career

 Motherwell

 After spending time with Queen's Park as a youth player, Saunders started his professional career with Motherwell.
 He made his debut as a substitute in a Scottish Premier League match against Aberdeen on 29 November 2008.
 After the match, manager Mark McGhee said that he was "delighted" with Saunders' performance.
 Saunders then started the following two games against Kilmarnock and Hamilton Academical, playing at right back, and he was again praised by McGhee for his performance in the first of those games.

 In the 2009–10 season, under new manager Jim Gannon, Saunders established himself as a regular starter in his preferred position of centre back.
 He scored his first goal for the club on Saturday 24 April 2010 against Hearts.
 Under Gannon's successor, Craig Brown, Saunders became a regular starter at right back.

 On 10 August 2011, whilst playing for the Scotland under-21s, Saunders suffered an achilles tendon injury that ruled him out for most of the 2011–12 season.
 On 8 April 2012, Saunders made his first-team comeback as a late substitute in a 1–1 draw against Hibernian.
 Saunders was released by Motherwell at the end of the 2012–13 season, after another lengthy injury lay-off restricted him to just one further appearance.